1109akshatverma/Dashboard-in-a-day/MSSPL/create-and-publish.md

    ![](../Images/pb16.png)

 1. If you have not already opened the **app.powerbi.com** page, please open a browser and navigate to [https://app.powerbi.com](https://app.powerbi.com/)

-1. Sign-in to Power BI using your user account.
-Once logged in, you will be taken to the **Home** screen.

 1. In the left panel, click on **Workspaces**.